dart-league/dson/README.md

 ### Serializing Cyclical Objects

 To serialize objects that contains Cyclical References it would be needed to use the annotation `@cyclical`.
 If this annotation is present and the `depth` variable is not set then the non-primitive objects are not going to be parsed and only the id or hashmap is going to be present.
-Let's see next to objects:
+Let's see next example:

 ```dart
 library example;